 Add in a bottle of wine (check if she’s a red or white drinker first), real ladies don’t drink rum and coke, and the night should progress fantastically.
 Be sure to make dramatic flourishes in the kitchen, put a tea towel over your shoulder, use large knives.
 It’s culinary foreplay (patent pending!).

 A couple of hours invested in the kitchen and at the dining room table will do wonders for what’s hopefully to come.

-- Yeah, toss that salad.
-This is like porn for women.
-Don’t question it.
-Just put on the apron.
+Toss that salad.
+This is porn for women, don’t question it.

 There are two other main benefits to a home cooked dinner-date that I haven’t mentioned.
 Firstly it is cheap, much cheaper than a restaurant.
 Secondly and far more importantly (unless you’re a cheap bastard/uni student) is that you’re in the perfect position for retiring to the bedroom.